 H.1 Introduction

 Desert STAR, Inc. ( “DSTAR”) shall be responsible for monitoring certain market and related activities as defined in this Appendix.
-This market monitoring function shall be accomplished through the creation of a Market Monitoring Unit as specified in Section H.7.
-The Market Monitoring Unit shall be responsible, as specified in this Appendix, for monitoring the activities of all Market Participants, DSTAR itself, and external markets, transmission use, or other activities affecting DSTAR’s operations or the markets administered by DSTAR.
+This market monitoring function shall be accomplished through the creation of a Market Monitoring and Tariff Compliance Unit as specified in Section H.7.
+The Market Monitoring and Tariff Compliance Unit shall be responsible, as specified in this Appendix, for monitoring the activities of all Market Participants, DSTAR itself, and external markets, transmission use, or other activities affecting DSTAR’s operations or the markets administered by DSTAR.

 H.2 Definition of Market Monitoring